damianofalcioni/js-functions-orchestrator/README.md

 */
 ```

-Simple combination of two events in a third one:
+Simple combination of two events into a third one:

 ```mermaid
 graph TD;